IoT-solution-team/codec-B10L-JS/README.md

 ## Description

-This package provides manager for differents objects and manage API call (administration and data push).
+This package provides a function that decodes B-10L LoRaWan uplink.

 ## Usage